 Limited Edition?

 Our limited edition fine art prints are printed on Fuji Crystal Professional Archive Paper for unparalleled resolution, richness and depth.
 The paper is exposed by laser for maximum resolution and developed in traditional photochemistry.
 The photograph is then mounted to an aluminum dibond substrate and face-mounted to museum grade acrylic glass .
-We offer custom float frames in white maple or black oak.
+We offer custom float frames in white or black oak.
 All orders are custom printed and framed in Europe.
+Edition of 30 per image size.

 How long does a limited edition fine art print order take?